KIRAN-BUSARI/LanguageApp/README.md

 # LanguageApp

-cd to server folder
+1. cd to server folder
-run npm install
+2. npm install
-create a .env file in a root folder copy .env.example to .env replace your password in DB_PASSWORD in .env and also make sure u have a LanguageApp in your DB run npm run start
+3. create a .env file in a root folder
+4. copy .env.example to .env
+5. replace your password in DB_PASSWORD in .env
+6. change the db_name, db_password
+7. npm run start

-And then change to client folder run npm install run npm run dev
+And then change to client folder
+1. cd client
+2. npm install
+3. npm run dev